henrikmotzkus/OpenAIPlayground/README.md

 1. Search Service is already setup
 2. Demo hotel data is already imported
 3. App is registered in AAD tenant
+4. Role is created in Entra
+5. User has role

 ## Hosting on developer machine